hellory4n/libtrippin/README.md

 If you have debug builds make sure you have `DEBUG` defined (it doesn't change a whole lot but i mean why not)

 On Linux make sure you linked the math library `-lm`

+If some for reason you want to use engineer then [read this](./engineerbuild/README.md)

 ## Example